Badgie/spotirec/CONTRIBUTIONS.md

 If you wish to directly contribute to Spotirec with a pull request, then please follow the below guide for set up (if need be) and then create a pull request.

 ### Prerequisites
 Please ensure that the changes you wish to contribute are present in an issue.
 If they are not, then please first create an issue and wait for it to be approved.
+If what you are fixing or creating is very minor, this might not be necessary.

 ### Setup
 First, fork the repo to your own account.
 Then create a new branch, e.g. `cool-feature` or `annoying-bug`, from the `dev` branch.